THIS AVALANCHE ADVISORY EXPIRED ON March 29, 2020 @ 7:04 amAvalanche Advisory published on March 28, 2020 @ 7:04 am

 Spring is generally a safe time to travel in the mountains but there are some rules to live by.
 The safest and best conditions will exist after a good nighttime freeze.
 Dig a pit to see how deeply the freeze penetrated.
 This will give you an idea of how quickly the snow will become slushy and unstable.
 Get on the slopes early before the temperatures get too warm or the sun gets too intense.
 Mountain temperatures above 50 degrees should be an indicator that conditions are becoming unstable.
 Strong radiation can penetrate deep into the pack and destabilize weak layers.
 Steep south facing slopes are affected most rapidly by strong sun.
 If you are into the slush up to your boots or you’re laying on the throttle to move its time to get off the slope.
 By planning your route to take you to slopes just as they come into the sun and begin to thaw you can enjoy good, safe sliding.
 Always be careful around rock outcroppings because they hold heat and weaken the snow for some distance around them.
 Rain always weakens the snow pack and this time of year rain can lubricate ice crusts making the overlying layers more prone to slide.
 When we do get new snow watch for the type of surface it is bonding to.
 New snow on an ice crust that is experiencing melting during the day can be extremely unstable, especially if it is wind-loaded.
 In general, new snow will be more sensitive to radiation.
 Surface hoar can also be a weak layer in the spring so check under the new snow accumulation to make sure you’re not dealing with that little devil.
-In steep terrain you may notice glide cracks where a fracture in the snow has opened up, often to the ground.
-The snow is gradually creeping down hill and stability above and below these areas is highly unpredictable.
 Finally, keep track of extended periods of thawing, not only during the day but most importantly overnight.
 This will also decrease snow stability.
 Night-time temperatures below freezing are a must for good sliding conditions, and safe sliding conditions.
 The more nights in a row that freezing conditions occur, the more stable the snow is likely to be.
 Freezing conditions will usually accompany clear nights while overcast nights tend to trap heat.

 Avalanche conditions change for better or worse continually.
 Backcountry travelers should be prepared to assess current conditions for themselves, plan their routes of travel accordingly, and never travel alone.
 Backcountry travelers can reduce their exposure to avalanche hazards by utilizing timbered trails and ridge routes and by avoiding open and exposed terrain with slope angles of 30 degrees or more.
 Backcountry travelers should carry the necessary avalanche rescue equipment such as a shovel, avalanche probe or probe ski poles, a rescue beacon and a well-equipped first aid kit.
 For a recorded version of the Avalanche Advisory call (208)765-7323.